MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-files.md

 ![HoloLens screenshot showing Files tab highlighted, no files showing, and messsage: We can't connect to OneDrive.](media/restricted-mode-files-hololens.jpg "HoloLens screenshot showing Files tab highlighted, no files showing, and messsage: We can't connect to OneDrive")

 > [!NOTE]
-> When you restrict access to files described in this article, Dynamics 365 Remote Assist mobile app users will not be able to access OneDrive files in the mobile app.
+> When you restrict access to files as described in this article, Dynamics 365 Remote Assist mobile app users will not be able to access OneDrive files in the mobile app.

 ## Restrict access to OneDrive files